 14. GENERAL PROVISIONS:

 Governing Laws: This bidding will be governed and construed in accordance with the laws of the Republic of India without giving effects to the principles of conflicts of laws.
-Both parties agreed to submit the jurisdiction at (concerned state) and further agreed that any cause of action arising under this bidding may be brought in a court at (concerned state)
+Both parties agreed to submit the jurisdiction at Delhi and further agreed that any cause of action arising under this bidding may be brought in a court at Delhi.

 Compliance with Laws, Notifications etc: Successful bidder confirms that it has entered into this transaction with the full knowledge and understanding of this bidding and subject to all the laws and notifications and rules applicable to this area, including terms and conditions laid down by the Government of India or any State Govt. and the undertakings given by the NAFED to the Competent Authority of the Government of India in this regard and that the NAFED has familiarized itself with all the aforesaid and other applicable agreements, arrangements, undertakings, conditions on inspection of the documents with the NAFED.